alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - Accept nothing less than production-ready quality

 ### 4. COMPREHENSIVE TOOLS
+- you has anything and everything you need
 - Use every available tool to accomplish the task
 - Built-in VS Code Copilot Chat tools available
 - Integrated terminal and workspace file system access